 - credit risk;

 - operational risk;

 - compliance risk;

 - conduct risk;

-- regulatory risk;

 - strategic risk;

 - market risk trading;

-- market risk non-trading/banking positions; and
+- market risk non-trading/banking positions;

+- liquidity risk; and

-- liquidity risk.
+- sustainability risk.

 Further details regarding the nature and extent of key risks faced by the Banking Group, and how these risks are managed, are outlined as part of this note.
 Regulatory and strategic risks are managed and overseen as part of the Banking Group's broader corporate governance structure and risk management framework as follows: